 self.next = next

-Doubly linked lists are an upgrade to singly linked lists because each node can look both forward and backward .
-Think of it like a train where each railcar can connect to both the railcars in front and behind it.
-This bidirectional movement makes many operations more efficient, allowing us to even traverse the list in reverse.
+Doubly linked lists give each node two pointers: one forward, one backward.
+Think of a train where each railcar connects to the cars in front of and behind it.
+This bidirectional movement makes many operations more efficient, and it even lets you walk the list in reverse.

 # ListNode class for Doubly Linked List